OptimalBits/bull/REFERENCE.md

 });
 ```

 You can specify a concurrency.
-Bull will then call you handler in parallel respecting this maximum value.
+Bull will then call your handler in parallel respecting this maximum value.

 ---